lavaeater/turbo-rocket-ultra/README.md

 So, that is done, objectives, that is.

 So, what should we doing next?
 Traps?
 Bombs?
 Different guns?
 Ammo?
-Story
+Story?

+What happened to the energy?

 Same goes for enemies, obviously.